OffByTwoDev/Destruct3D/README.md

 - AMD Radeon 6600XT (8GB VRAM)
 - 32GB RAM

 I would recommend using a binary tree depth of 8 (so 2^8 = 256 fragments) as a starting point.
-This seems to give good looking destruction and has reasonable startup time (~ 5 seconds for me) for ~10 objects.
+This seems to give good looking destruction and has reasonable startup time for ~10 objects (~5 seconds for me).

 I would recommend setting treeHeight to e.g. 3 whilst you are making parts of your game that don't depend on detailed destruction.
 That way you won't waste time waiting for levels to load, but the destruction will still occur (so you'll see if something's broken etc as soon as possible).